F1248/OpenCore-Legacy-Patcher/README.md

 ## Support

-This project is offered on an AS-IS basis, we do not guarantee support for any issues that may arise.
-However, there is a community server with other passionate users and developers that can aid you:
+This project is offered on an AS-IS basis, we don't guarantee support for any issues that may arise.
+However, there's a community server with other passionate users and developers that can aid you:

 * [OpenCore Legacy Patcher Paradise Discord Server](https://discord.gg/rqdPgH8xSN)
   * Keep in mind that the Discord server is maintained by the community, so we ask everyone to be respectful.